 Skip to content

-The New Leadership Academy Advisory Board is made up of leaders in higher education and related fields who have demonstrated a commitment to leading for equity in their roles.
-The mission of the NLA Advisory Board is to aid NLA in providing outstanding and up-to-date leadership development as part of the NLA Fellows Program.
-NLA Advisory Board members contribute to the direction, curriculum, partnerships, and scholarship endeavors of NLA.
-The Advisory Board has a collective goal that through ongoing engagement, NLA will continue to grow as a respected national leadership development program, ensuring that contemporary scholarship and research, as well as practitioner needs, are updated and integrated into the program.
-These Advisory Board members are committed to the work of changing leaders, leadership, and leadership development in higher education and serve as a resource for NLA as a part of this Board.
+The New Leadership Academy Advisory Board is made up of leaders in higher education and related fields who have demonstrated a commitment to changing leaders, leadership, and leadership development to fit 21st century needs.
+The mission of the NLA Advisory Board is to aid the organization in providing outstanding and up-to-date leadership development resources as part of the NLA Fellows Program.
+The Advisory Board has a collective goal to grow NLA as a respected national leadership development program through ongoing engagement, ensuring that contemporary scholarship and research, as well as practitioner needs, are updated and integrated into the program.

 Brighid Dwyer